CP 7 (DAVE) [Cal Poly]

 The proposed experiment provides data to characterize two variations of these dampers under microgravity conditions.
 Their performance will be compared to a control and ground based test.
 The experimental set up consists of the two particle damper configurations and one mass model control, each fixed to a cantilever beam.
 These beams are driven over a frequency range centered on their first mode resonant frequency.
 Through the observation of their steady state response, a mathematical model is used to assess the damper performance.
 By repeating this test under a range of input amplitudes, the degree of nonlinearity in the dampers is ascertained.
 The conclusions of this experiment will determine the feasibility of using particle dampers in space and provide reliable models on which to base further investigation or actual space based applications.

 The satellite wass manifested as an ELaNa-14 back-up payload on the JPSS 1 launch, in case one of the other cubesats is not available for this launch.
-Eventually it got manifested on the ICESAT 2 launch.
+Eventually it got manifested on the ELaNa-18 mission on the ICESAT 2 launch.

 |Type / Application:||Technology|